Kahare/yolo/explanation.md

 - Created a new branch for my changes.
 - Made changes to the Dockerfiles, docker-compose.yml, and any other necessary files.
 - Committed my changes with clear and descriptive commit messages.
-- Pushed the branch to GitHub and submitted a pull request for review.
+- followed the Git feature branch workflow for development.
+Features or fixes were developed on separate branches, then merged into the main branch via pull requests after code review and testing.

 ## Base Image Selection:
 1. **Client**: For the web application component, I chose the official Node:14-alpine base image.